BOEM25/cw-homepage/src/pages/blog/2020-03-01-creating-an-rpg-dialog-effect-with-react-and-react-spring.md

 Here we have expanded the `<Message />` component to accept a message as a prop, split it into an array of characters and used `react-spring`'s `useTransition` to animate each character.
 For more details on how to use `useTransition` visit [React-Springs documentation](https://www.react-spring.io/docs/hooks/use-transition).
 ​

 > Note!
-Keep in mind that you'll need to properly key our `<Message />` component if we're sending it new messages or you'll see some weird effects since react will lose track of the internal character keys.
+Keep in mind that you'll need to properly key our `<Message />` component if we're sending it new messages, or you'll see some weird effects since React loses track of the internal character keys.
 You can see this being achieved in the DialogBox component in the demo.
 Take out the key attribute if you're curious.
 > ​

 # Final Words and Next Steps

 ​
-To make this really useful there are a few other things that we might want to do, like clear the dialog when we get to the last message, or provide a way to control the speed of the text animation.
-If you take the initiative to add any of these features I'd love to see them.
+To make this really useful, there are a few other things that we might want to do, like clear the dialog when we get to the last message or provide a way to control the speed of the text animation.
+If you take the initiative to add any of these features, I'd love to see them.
 The best place to reach me is on twitter [@camtatz](https://twitter.com/CamTatz).
 Next time we will take this simple message UI component and combine it with `react-three-fiber` to get closer to an actual game.